Compliance Framework Information Listed Alphabetically

 Use a A, B, C, D, E (or an equivalent scale) for all subjects studied, where each point is clearly defined against specific standards

 Note – Individual parents may elect not to receive this type of reporting for their child via a written request to the school.
 Authorities must retain a copy of all such written requests on file.
 The intention of comparative performance reporting is to provide parents with an indication of the achievement of their child relative to other students in the cohort.
 There is no requirement to provide the comparison in a particular way.

-Independent schools receive funding from the Australian Government under the Australian Education Act 2013 (Cth.) subject to the conditions which are set out in the Act.
-To receive funding, the school must accept the accountabilities set out by the Department of Education to be implemented from 2014.
+Independent schools receive funding from the Australian Government under the Australian Education Act 2013 (Cth) subject to the conditions which are set out in the Act.
+To receive funding, the school must accept the accountabilities set out by the Department of Education.

 The student reporting requirements is a condition under the Act.